 The depositary of our ADSs has agreed to pay you the cash dividends or other distributions it or the custodian for our ADSs receives on our shares or other deposited securities after deducting its fees and expenses.
 You will receive these distributions in proportion to the number of our shares your ADSs represent.
 However, the depositary is not responsible if it is unlawful or impractical to make a distribution available to any ADS holder.
 For example, it would be unlawful to make a distribution to an ADS holder if it consists of securities that require registration under the Securities Act but that are not properly registered or distributed pursuant to an applicable exemption from registration.
-The depositary is not responsible for making a distribution available to any ADS holder if any government approval or registration is required for such distribution.
+The depositary is not responsible for making a distribution.
 We have no obligation to take any other action to permit the distribution of our ADSs, shares, rights or anything else to holders of our ADSs.
 This means that you may not receive the distributions we make on our shares or any value for them if it is unlawful or impractical for us to make them available to you.
 These restrictions may have a material and adverse effect on the value of your ADSs.